Vodka Ads

 1

-Smirnoff Full color 10" x 13" ad that illustrates in a grand manner just how Charcoal Filtered Smirnoff Vodka is.There is a picture of a man standing on top of "a 'Mountain' of charcoal" the text of the ad explains that "Every drop of Smirnoff is filtered and refined through 7 tons of activated charcoal".
-It then explains what this extreme process will mean for the drinks that you mix with Smirnoff Vodka.
+Smirnoff Full color 10" x 13" ad that illustrates in a grand manner just how Charcoal Filtered Smirnoff Vodka is.There is a picture of a man wearing a suit, top hat and holding a cane standing on top of "a Mountain of charcoal".
+The text of the ad explains that "Every drop of Smirnoff is filtered and refined through 7 tons of activated charcoal (14,000 pounds).
+This "black magic" removes most of the congeners so Smirnoff emerges crystal clear and flawless witn no noticeable liquor taste or odor.
+That's why it blends so completely in fruit juices or soft drinks.
+Why it's dryer in Martinis and smoother on-the-rocks.
+Why it leaves you breathless.
+What's the best way to enjoy Smirnoff?
+Any way that you like liquor!".

 February 21, 1964 &